 Lastly, why not look into Tigaki in Kos, it is another flat resort, it has a single main road that runs straight down the middle of the resort and culminates at the coast with a huge sandy beach where there are many bars offering table service so you wouldn’t even have to get off your sun lounger to top up your Mythos.
 Tigaki also has tons of good restaurants for your evening meals and entertainment.

-If you’re going to one of the Greek islands as a couple or thinking about going then why not tell your friends about it using the links below?
+If you’re going to Greece or thinking about going then why not tell your friends about it using the links below?
 You never know what insights or advice they may have to offer.

 Alternatively you could just show off about what a great trip you have planned.

-We want Which Greek Island to be as accurate and informative as possible, so, if you notice anything wrong with this post or any other page please let us know.
+We want Which Greek Island to be as accurate and informative as possible, so, if you notice anything wrong with this listing about the Greek islands or any other page please let us know.

 There may from time to time be places on an island that we’ve missed completely so if you see a town, village, beach or attraction that’s not listed then please use the contact us page to let us know and we’ll get it added to the site.